dymani/dymani.github.io/_posts/2016-05-11-hello-there.md

 <center>This is the template I used.
 Dark Kimochi Theme by Spaghetti.</center>

-This is my first blog and I want to post more about my gamedev life on here.
-I set up this devblog yesterday night, just before my Chinese test.
+This is my first blog and I want to post more about my gamedev life on here.<!--break--> I set up this devblog yesterday night, just before my Chinese test.
 Lol.
-I still have to tweak the colours and styles of the page though.<!--break-->
+I still have to tweak the colours and styles of the page though.

 By the way, I am having my final exams really soon, so I won't be working on my projects as well as updating this blog as often.
 I will have more time at the end of June.